informatics-isi-edu/ermrestjs/doc/api.md

 <a name="ERMrest.parse"></a>

 ### ERMrest.parse(uri) ⇒ <code>ERMrest.Location</code>
-This is an internal function that parses a URI and constructs an internal representation of the URI.
+This function parses a URI and constructs a representation of the URI.

 **Kind**: static method of [<code>ERMrest</code>](#ERMrest)
 **Returns**: <code>ERMrest.Location</code> - Location object created from the URI.